seancorfield/polylith-issue146/readme.md

 user=> ^D
 ```

-<p>Similarly, you can start a REPL with the default profile, require the fixtures namespace and run the pre-test function (this has no dependencies):</p>
+Similarly, you can start a REPL with the default profile, require the fixtures namespace and run the pre-test function (this has no dependencies):

 ```clojure
 (!
 521)-> clj -A:dev:test:+other